TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 12/Luke 12.26.md

 ---

-If then ye are not able to do even that which is least, why are ye anxious concerning the rest?
+If then you aren't able to do even the least things, why are you anxious about the rest?